Skip to Content

 SOURCE: Dunn, A. L., Trivedi, M. H., & O’Neal, H. A. (2001).
 Physical activity dose–response effects on outcomes of depression and anxiety.
 Medicine & Science in Sports & Exercise, 33(6, Suppl), S587–S597. https://doi.org/10.1097/00005768-200106001-00027

-Spending time Outside:
+Spending Time Outside:

 SOURCE: Hon K. Yuen & Gavin R. Jenkins (2020) Factors associated with changes in subjective well-being immediately after urban park visit, International Journal of Environmental Health Research, 30:2, 134-145, DOI: 10.1080/09603123.2019.1577368